barbarametzler/barbarametzler.github.io/index.md

 <br><br>

-I'm a PhD candidate at Imperial College London and a member of the [Global Environmental Health Research Group](http://globalenvhealth.org/) and the [Pathways to Equitable Healthy Cities](http://equitablehealthycities.org/) collaboration.
-My research focuses on analysing urban development with high-resolution satellite imagery and machine learning in Sub-Saharan Africa.
+I'm a Research Associate with the Science of Cities and Regions group at the Alan Turing Institute.
+I'm interested in leveraging deep learning techniques and satellite imagery to enhance traditional data and models for understanding urban areas.

-My interests include data science & machine learning for health, urban inequalities and remote sensing, as well as computer vision.
-I'm graduating in September 2023 and always looking for collaborations and new opportunities (specifically in the health tech or agro tech space).
+Before joining the Alan Turing Institute, I obtained my PhD at Imperial College London as part of the [Global Environmental Health Research Group](http://globalenvhealth.org/) and the [Pathways to Equitable Healthy Cities](http://equitablehealthycities.org/) collaboration.
+My PhD research focussed on characterising urban development with high-resolution satellite imagery and machine learning in Sub-Saharan Africa.

 * * *